samisalreadytaken/vs_library/Documentation.md

 ```cpp
 void VS::Log::Add(string s)
 ```
-Add new string to the internal log.
+Add new string to the log.
 ________________________________

 <a name="f_LogPop"></a>
 ```cpp
 void VS::Log::Pop()
 ```
-Pop the last string from the internal log.
+Pop the last string from the log.
 ________________________________

 <a name="f_LogClear"></a>
 ```cpp
 void VS::Log::Clear()
 ```
-Clear the internal log.
+Clear the log.
 ________________________________

 <a name="f_LogWriteKeyValues"></a>
 ```cpp
 void VS::Log::WriteKeyValues( szName, hTable )
 ```
-Recursively write a script table as KeyValues into the internal log.
+Recursively write a script table as KeyValues into the log.

 ```cs
 local kv =